Karen Kingston: Graphene Oxide Found In SHOTS Pfizer SUED For $3 TRILLION

-CONFIRMED: Graphene Oxide Found In SHOTS Pfizer SUED For $3 TRILLION Over “Safe & Effective” LIES!.
-“Safe and effective” was always a lie and it always will be!
+CONFIRMED: Graphene Oxide Found In SHOTS Pfizer SUED For $3 TRILLION Over “Safe & Effective” LIES!

-Karen Kingston is back with Stew to discuss the 3 trillion dollar lawsuit against Pfizer brought by Robert Barnes.

 FREE email alerts of the most important BANNED videos in the world